codefox-inc/sparkn-contracts/README.md

 ## Sequence Diagram of the Protocol

-This sequence diagram shows how the protocol works considering the process of the contest with the actors in the protocol.
+This sequence diagram shows how the protocol works considering the process of the contest with the roles in the protocol.

 ```mermaid
 sequenceDiagram